vlingo/xoom-examples/xoom-schemata-integration/README.md

 [INFO] Total time:  0.773 s
 [INFO] Finished at: 2020-01-17T09:54:30+01:00
 [INFO] ------------------------------------------------------------------------
-[ERROR] Failed to execute goal io.vlingo.xoom:xoom-build-plugins:1.0.0:pull-schemata (pullSchemata) on project xoom-schemata-consumer: Vlingo:examples:io.vlingo.examples.schemata:SchemaDefined:0.0.1 has reached the end of its life cycle -> [Help 1]
+[ERROR] Failed to execute goal io.vlingo.xoom:xoom-build-plugins:1.0.0:pull-schema (pull) on project xoom-schemata-consumer: Vlingo:examples:io.vlingo.examples.schemata:SchemaDefined:0.0.1 has reached the end of its life cycle -> [Help 1]
 ```

 XOOM SCHEMATA also provides a safety net to prevent you from publishing incompatible versions by accident, so you won't break consumers of your published versions.